 yes.
 That format can then be applied to fields using the

-value_format_name parameter, and those fields will not be affected by
+value_format_name parameter, and those fields will not be affected by Number format setting or

 For example, first create a custom format in your model file and set the